cbm-instructions/entente-arduino/snake/README.md

 ###Known issues:
 	- Loading could be take longer.
 The messages take some time to be generatet.
-	- The red dods (apples) snake eats to get bigger are set absolute random and could be apear under snake.
-	- Rainbow-mode is not off after GAME OVER.

 If you have any questions or suggestion feel free to send us a message.